 What are your choices?

 How are you going to improve in 2020?
+It could be a life-changing year, for good or bad.
 Feel free to brainstorm using the list above, or come up with your own ideas.
 Either way, I think this is the perfect place to use some Pareto thinking.
 Find the small number of improvements that can make that 80% impact in your 2020.

 And while you’re at it, consider some personal finance practices that could improve your 2020, and beyond.
 Start with the heavy hitters and the low-hanging fruit.